jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 There is a distinction between dependencies.
 They come in two flavors.

 The first is more obvious.
-These are dependencies that your code delegates to. **Calls to these dependencies is DRIVEN by business logic**.
+These are dependencies that your code delegates to. **Calls to these dependencies is DRIVEN by Business Logic**.
 For example, the Business Logic code may delegate to the Database, Open-Source Library, File System and Clock APIs.
 These dependencies traditionally appear on the right hand side of Hexagnal Arcitecture diagrams.

 The second is a bit more subtle.
 These are dependencies that delegate to the Business Logic code. **Calls from these dependencies DRIVE the Business Logic**.
 Frameworks are an example of this.
 How often do you declare `main()`?
 I’d be willing to bet that it’s probably not too often. `main()` often resides within the framework, and it eventually calls your code.
 These dependencies traditionally appear on the left hand side of Hexagonal Architecture diagrams.